 .
 Calling track

-through one of our SDKs or via the API is the first step to getting experimentation data into Split and allows you to measure the impact of your splits on your users' actions and metrics.
+through one of our SDKs or via the API is the first step to getting experimentation data into Split and allows you to measure the impact of your feature flags on your users' actions and metrics.
 Learn more about using track events in Split.

 In the examples below, you can see that the .track()